 I’ll be honest, I’d never thought about paying honor or worshipping the Lord during my prayer time.
 So when my friend shared this first letter of the word ACTS it was like a light bulb went off in my head – sort of an ah-ha moment – because it made total sense.

 My default during prayer time was to automatically come to the Lord and start praying for things that I want, need and then throw in a few prayers for other people.
-But when I started my prayer time with adoration it made me think more about the Lord instead of myself and drew me closer Him.
+When I began my prayer time with adoration instead of asking the Lord for what I want or need helps me focus on Him instead of myself.
+This small change in my prayer time will draw me closer to Him.

 What does a time of adoration look like?

-When I start my prayer time I’ll say, “Lord, I praise you because you’re my defender, you are my comforter.”
+When you start your prayer time say, “Lord, I praise you because you’re my defender and my comforter.”

-Yes, adoration is as simple as that!
-Now you can definitely go into more detail if you want to but I’ll admit that it’s awkward when you first start doing this so just start simple.
-(He knows your heart and desire to have a more abundant prayer life.)
+You can definitely go into more detail when you pray but if you’re like me when you first start your prayer time with adoration it might be a bit awkward so just start simple.
+(The Lord knows your heart and desire to have a more abundant prayer life.)

 Begin your prayer time with adoration and your prayer life will change.
 How do I know?
 Because mine has!